composer/composer/doc/06-config.md

 downloads.
 When the garbage collection is periodically ran, this is the maximum size the cache will be able to use.
 Older (less used) files will be removed first until the cache fits.

+## cache-read-only

+Defaults to `false`.
+Whether to use the Composer cache in read-only mode.

 ## bin-compat